 To account for the missing RCS of the third stage, the angular velocities has been forced to zero at the beginning of the burn, and the orientation of the rocket is imposed such that it is completely aligned with the velocity, therefore at 0 angle of attack.
-In a future work the RCS should be modeled and added to the control law.

-After the second stage burnout there is a free coasting phase: during this part there is no control on the trajectory but only on the attitude.
+After the second stage burnout there is a free coasting phase, during this part there is no control on the trajectory but only on the attitude.
 This means that a perfect tracking of this phase is possible only if the initial conditions on that phase are identically equal to the reference one.
 Since that condition is basically impossible, a full-tracking like the previous stages is not meaningful, therefore a new set of independent variables and errors is required.

-As just explained, an altitude difference is unavoidable, but the only element that is worth following is the vertical velocity.
-Therefore only K_d has a particular meaning.
+As said, an altitude difference is unavoidable, but the only element that is worth following is the vertical velocity.
+Therefore only $K_d$ has a particular meaning.
 The best way to achieve such a control, is to target the orbit insertion as precise as possible.
-Again, the final orbit constraints are switched to a cost function vector, shown in equation (6.6), and the same optimization algorithm has been used.
+Again, the same solver is being used for this section.